yrosario/project2-textAnalysis/README.md

 # project2-textAnalysis
-This program is written in pyton ment to be run on a linux system.
+This program is written in python ment to be run on a linux system.

 The execute program to run this program is called p2.py.
 This program is a accompanied with a with a data folder which contains two files path_words.csv and post.tsv.
 This directory is required to execute this program.
 The data folder must be in the same